Red Blood Cell Inclusion Bodies

 Siderotic granules, also known as Pappenheimer bodies, are a type of inclusion bodies found within red blood cells (RBCs) on a peripheral blood smear.
 These granules signify an abnormal accumulation of iron inside the RBC.
 While some iron is necessary for hemoglobin production, excessive levels can be detrimental.

-• Size and Number: Siderotic granules are typically small, dense, and appear blue-black or purple on a Wright-stained blood smear.
+• Size and Number: Siderotic granules are typically small, dense, and appear as blue-black or purple inclusion bodies on a Wright-stained blood smear.
 They are usually one or two per cell, located near the periphery (edge) of the RBC.
+They are typically smaller than a Howell-Jolly body.
+While they are visible on a standard smear, their composition of iron can be confirmed with a special stain, such as Prussian blue.
+Pappenheimer bodies are typically smaller than Howell-Jolly bodies.
+While they are visible on a standard smear, their composition of iron can be confirmed with a special stain, such as Prussian blue.

 • Shape: These granules can be round or slightly irregular in shape.

-• Color: Their distinct blue-black or purple hue differentiates them from other inclusions like basophilic stippling (blue-purple dots) or Heinz bodies (reddish-brown).
+• Color: These inclusion bodies have distinct blue-black or purple hue that differentiates them from other inclusion bodies like basophilic stippling (blue-purple dots) or Heinz bodies (reddish-brown).

 Pappenheimer bodies are abnormal granules of iron found inside red blood cells.
 When cells are stained with Giemsa or Wright stain, they appear as blue-purple granules adjacent to the cell membrane.
 Prussian blue stain can be used to demonstrate the presence of iron.
 “File:Pappenheimer bodies smear 2015-08-31.jpg” by Paulo Henrique Orlandi Mourao is licensed under CC BY-SA 4.0.